MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineApplicationInstance.md

 ## SYNOPSIS
 Updates an application instance in Azure Active Directory.

-**Note**: This cmdlet will be deprecated.
+**Note**: The use of this cmdlet for assigning phone numbers will be deprecated.
 Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.

 ## SYNTAX